ClarkLabUCB/NewEraPumps_Python3/README.md

 * [Anaconda](https://www.anaconda.com/)

-We recommend that you use Anaconda to install the latest version of Python 3 as well for installing required packages.
+We recommend that you use Anaconda to install the latest version of Python 3 as well for installing required packages; it will also come with packages to run PyQt interfaces with no setup.
 Detailed instructions for installing Anaconda on windows can be found [here](https://docs.anaconda.com/anaconda/install/windows/).
 In most cases you will be installing the 64-Bit Graphical Installer.
 We recommend that you do **not** check "Add Anaconda3 to my PATH environmental variable" at this time.
 Once you have Anaconda downloaded and installed you can proceed to the installation of the programs.

 ### Installation